Do AI Companies Make Good on Voluntary Commitments to the White House?: Results

-Without concrete definitions to delineate what companies should do, companies and the public are very unlikely to interpret the commitments in the same way.
-In scoring these commitments, we chose to award points for constructive steps that met what we considered the minimum viable standard for public accountability and the maximally defensible standard absent greater clarity from the White House.
-Even if companies simultaneously demonstrated contravening behavior, we credited them for taking steps aligned with the commitments in order to establish a consistent baseline on company adherence.
-For example, Meta received the point for ``Protecting children`` for its partnership with Thorn and the National Center for Missing \& Exploited Children, although the end-to-end encryption on its platform prevents the detection of child sexual exploitation.
-When coupled together, however, the vagueness in how the commitments are articulated and the uncertainty of how to reason about a company's practice in totality lead us to question whether such high-level commitments are meaningful.
+Without concrete definitions to delineate what companies should do, companies and the public are highly unlikely to interpret the commitments in the same way.
+In scoring these commitments, we chose to award points for constructive steps that met what we considered the minimum viable standard for public accountability and the maximally defensible standard absent greater clarification from the White House.
+Even if companies simultaneously demonstrated contradictory behavior, we credited them for taking steps aligned with the commitments (in order to establish a consistent baseline on company adherence).
+For example, Meta received the point for ``Protecting children`` for its partnership with Thorn and the National Center for Missing \& Exploited Children, although the end-to-end encryption on its platforms prevents the detection of child sexual exploitation.
+Taken together, the vagueness in how the commitments are articulated and the uncertainty regarding how to assess a company's practices in totality lead us to question whether such high-level commitments are meaningful.